Italy

 Housing benefit

-In principle, accommodations provided to an employee by an employer are a taxable benefit in Italy.
+As a general rule accommodations provided to an employee by an employer are considered as a taxable benefit.

 If the rental contract is not in the name of the company, the taxable amount will be equal to the difference between the annual rental amount and the contributions paid by the employee (if any).